justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 [Here's one I recorded just now while writing this](NumbersStation_E11_2020-08-30T16-24-20Z_7863.0kHz.mp3) on 7863 kHz USB at 1625 GMT.
 This particular one is an example of the E11 station, broadcast from Warsaw, Poland, [believed to be run](https://priyom.org/number-stations/operators/polish-11) by a Polish intelligence agency.

 If you want to listen to your own, use the schedule at [priyom.org](https://priyom.org) and tune into the given frequency at the specified time.
-Keep in mind that the web SDR we're using is located in the Nethlands, so that will affect which stations you're able to hear.
-You should have good luck with the E11 station, which comes in clear and is pretty frequent.
+Keep in mind that the web SDR we're using is located in the Netherlands, so that will affect which stations you're able to hear.
+You should have good luck with the E11 station, which comes in clear, is pretty frequent, and is in English (as indicated by the "E" in *E11*).

 ## EAM (Emergency Action Messages)

 EAMs are coded messages broadcast by the US Air Force to issue commands to units in the field.
 Similar to Numbers Stations, they are broadcast in an unbreakable code.
 Unlike Numbers Stations, they are  broadcast on dedicated frequencies and we know who is responsible for them.
 They are broadcast on the [High Frequency Global Communications System](https://en.wikipedia.org/wiki/High_Frequency_Global_Communications_System), a network of transmitters across the globe.

 [Here is quite a long one](EAM_message_2020-08-28_1740.mp3) that I recorded on 2020-08-28 at 2240 GMT at 8992 kHz USB.
+In the beginning of the broadcast, which I didn't catch in the recording, he signals "All Stations".
+He identifies himself with the callsign "Dungaree".

 ## "The Buzzer"

 UVB-76, also known as "The Buzzer", is a mysterious signal that has been broadcasting from Russia since the early 70s at [4625](http://websdr.ewi.utwente.nl:8901/?tune=4625usb) kHz.
 Depending on the time of day (which impacts reception), you should be able to hear it yourself by clicking that link.
-It broadcasts 24 hours a day, consistingly usually of a regularly pulsing buzz.
+It broadcasts 24 hours a day, consisting usually only of a regularly pulsing buzz.
 Occasonally a Russian voice interrupts the buzzer.
 No one knows the purpose of the buzzer&mdash;one theory is that it serves as a Numbers Station, and that the buzzing is only to keep others off the channel when not in use.
 Another is that it is part of Russia's automated nuclear relatiation system&mdash;if the buzzing ever ceases, it would be a sign that the Russia is under attack and nuclear relatiation is automatically triggered.
 Good information in [this BBC article](https://www.bbc.com/future/article/20170801-the-ghostly-radio-station-that-no-one-claims-to-run).

 [Here is a short recording](The-Buzzer_2020-08-30T17-09-30Z_4625.0kHz.mp3) I just made.